George3d6/Confidence-Determination/README.md

 In a case like this a confidence determination mechanism and increase the overall performance of a model without needing to improve the model itself, potentially even in a case where we can find "no way" of improving the model.

-This is more or less a generalization of case 1, but I think it's useful to keep both of them in mind since the first one i Looking at this generic example this seems fairly promising, since we can basically say "a confidence determination that's better than the overall accuracy score can improve a model past the point where it's overall usefulness scales better with increased accuracy than with the number of predictions it can make".s easier to conceptualize and builds up to this one.
+This is more or less a generalization of case 1, but I think it's useful to keep both of them in mind.

+Looking at this generic example confidence seems fairly promising, it allows us to say:

+> A confidence determination that's better than the overall accuracy score can improve a model past the point where it's overall usefulness scales better with increased accuracy than with the number of predictions it can makes

-### c) A value or mechanism for training and choosing model
+### 3. A value or mechanism for training and choosing a model

-Supposed we have several models that can make predictions as an ensemble and on their one they have about equal accuracy, or suppose that we want to pick between several models that all obtain around the same accuracy when cross validated on the relevant data.
+Supposed we have several models that can make predictions as an ensemble and on their one they have about equal accuracy or suppose that we want to pick between several models that all obtain around the same accuracy when cross-validated on the relevant data.

 In the first case, we basically have to weight each model in the ensemble by 1/n, in the second case, we have to pick a model at random.

 But suppose that we instead have a separate confidence model trained alongside each model.

-In the ensemble case, training this confidence model along side our normal models can yield a confidence that a given model in the ensemble is making a correct prediction.
-Assume a situation with `n` labels and `n` model for which `Mx` is 0.9 good at predicting `x` when it appears and and `1/n` accurate at predicting any other label, all other model are `1/n` good at predicting all other labels.
+In the ensemble case, training this confidence model alongside our normal models can yield a confidence that a given model in the ensemble is making a correct prediction.
+Assume a situation with `n` labels and `n` model for which `Mx` is 0.9 good at predicting `x` when it appears and and `1/n` accurate at predicting any other label, all other models are `1/n` good at predicting all other labels.

 Normally, this model would be close to random, however, provided that our confidence is 100% correct our formula for picking a prediction for when `Mx` predicts `x` becomes: